Orphan Drugs Offer Revenue and Profit Upside

 Pharmaceutical Development Group, Inc. (PDG®) is a global pharmaceutical consultant with extensive experience in the strategic development of specialty, niche and differentiated drug products.
 From identification and choice of viable candidates for traditional or orphan drug designation through ensuring the existence of cost-effective commercialization strategies, PDG® is unique in its ability to comprehensively and ideally integrate products, dosage forms, populations and FDA regulatory pathways.
 Please feel free to contact us for more information.

-Charles Jaap is Vice-President of Operations and Business Development for PDG®.
-The opinions and statements in this article are solely those of Charles Jaap and do not necessarily reflect the views of PDG®.
+PDG Regulatory Expert is Vice-President of Operations and Business Development for PDG®.
+The opinions and statements in this article are solely those of PDG Regulatory Expert and do not necessarily reflect the views of PDG®.